MileHacker Logo

 • Foundation Day (early Oct): Golden Week, heavy crowds.

-• Qingming, Labour, Dragon Boat, Mid-Autumn: Plan ahead for these.
+• Qingming, Labour, Dragon Boat, Mid-Autumn: Plan for in advance these.

 Seasonal Adjustments